 - Wash beets, scrubbing well to remove any dirt

-- Place beets and water in a 9 x 13 inch baking dish (that has a lid)
+- Place beets and water in a baking dish with lid

-- Cover and cook at 375° for one hour, until almost fork tender
+- Cover and cook at 375°F for one hour, until fork tender

 And finally, Colorado’s own magazine, 5280, recently featured Elana’s Pantry and The Gluten-Free Almond Flour Cookbook in their March issue.
 You can view the feature called “In My Kitchen” here.
 Happy day!